JeremiahKaren/35percent.github.io/_posts/2017-10-02-council-leader-peter-john-alternative-facts.md

 ---
 layout: post
-title: Council leader Peter John - the alternative facts
+title: "Council leader Peter John - the alternative facts"
 published: true
 ---
 In response to criticism of his administration's failure to secure social rented housing from developers, last week Southwark Council leader Peter John [claimed on Twitter](https://twitter.com/peterjohn6/status/910181725187305472) that 40% of new homes delivered in the borough over the last 5 years were social rented: